ysun98/Contributions/CONTRIBUTING.md

    of the issue.

 3. [Add a webhook][3] to your repository.
-The webhook means that any commit to the default (typically 'master') branch automatically triggers a new package build.
+The webhook means that any commit to the default 'master' branch automatically triggers a new package build.

 ## What to Expect